Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

-As a pelvic floor physical therapist who’s worked with hundreds of postpartum moms, I can confidently say this: painful sex is common, but it's not normal, and it’s absolutely treatable.
+As a pelvic floor physical therapist who’s worked with hundreds of postpartum moms, I can confidently say this: painful sex is common, but it's not normal.

-Whether you’ve had a vaginal delivery, a C-section, or are weeks—or even months—into postpartum, here’s what you need to know about returning to sex after birth, why it might hurt, and how to get support.
+Whether you’ve had a vaginal delivery, a C-section, or are weeks—or even months—into your postpartum recovery, here’s everything you need to know about painful sex postpartum, what’s normal, why it might hurt, and how to get support.

-At your six-week checkup, your provider might give you the “green light” to resume having sex.
+At your six-week postpartum checkup, your provider might give you the “green light” to resume having sex.

 But here’s the truth: being medically cleared is not the same as being physically or emotionally ready.

-Fun fact - the 6-week benchmark is really arbitrary - there isn’t any true medical evidence to back that up as ideal to return to sex, and starting before that could be completely fine if you’ve stopped bleeding and any tears or incisions have healed.
-But I’m guessing if you’re reading this, you aren’t waiting for permission to have sex before 6 weeks postpartum -
+In fact, most women don’t realize that the 6-week benchmark is really arbitrary - there isn’t any true medical evidence to back that up as ideal to return to sex, and starting before that could be completely fine if you’ve stopped bleeding and any tears or incisions have healed.
+But I’m guessing if you’re reading this, you aren’t waiting for permission to have sex before 6 weeks postpartum.

 Some people feel eager to return to intimacy.
 Others feel completely disconnected from their bodies or too overwhelmed to even think about sex.
 Both experiences are valid.